Reaching financial settlement with your spouse (Divorce and Civil Partnerships)

 4. Pensions: This can be either pension sharing Order or pension attachment order.

 The law sets out the criteria known as section 25 factors which must be taken into account when formulating financial settlements.
 The courts must take into account your income and earning capacity, your savings, your housing needs, your pensions, the duration of your marriage or civil partnership, your overall contributions, any disability and any other circumstances that is relevant to your case.
-In fact, there is no formular for dividing the matrimonial assets.
-The primary consideration of the court when dividing the family assets is the welfare of any dependant child or children.
+In fact, there is no formula for dividing the matrimonial assets.
+The primary consideration of the court when dividing the family assets is the welfare of any dependent child or children.

 Please contact us if you need further information regarding this aspect of the divorce proceedings.